WinterAxis/ESV-MD-Bible/The_Bible_esv/7_Judges/Judg_21.md

 And the people of Israel departed from there at that time, every man to his tribe and family, and they went out from there every man to his inheritance.

 ###### 25
 In those days there was no king in Israel.
-Everyone did what was right in his own eyes. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Everyone did what was right in his own eyes.

 ***